There Is Rules to this Shit

 - Nothing will get you kudos on easy runs — we all have to do them so get over yourself

-I know you love my work, and a photo credit is thought to provide me with recognition for my work, that leads to me getting paid work.
+Thank you for enjoying my work, and yes, photo credit is thought to provide me with recognition for my work, that leads to me getting paid work.
 It’s a beautiful theory.
 Like capitalism.
 Like religion.
 Like all nuanced concepts.
 They are beautiful in theory, but the reality is, quality paid work doesn’t come directly from photo credits.
 It comes from a complex web of hustling and grinding consistently at this thing, being a good person, and genuinely being honest about why I do this.
 Like running and retirement savings, it’s about the compound interest, not the one off or elaborate workouts.

 Think meteor shower, not fireworks.

-Thank you very much for the photo credit, and it does help other runners find my work, and perhaps see themselves in my work, and connects me with more runners to enjoy my work.
+Thank you very much for the photo credit.
+It helps build a coherent stream of my work in the world, and it does help other runners find my work, and perhaps see themselves in my work, and connects me with more runners to enjoy my work.
 So yes, please please please give me a photo credit, and better yet, tag me as well so I see all the lovely comments and congrats that come pouring in after your races.
 I love it all.

 Third — Commercial Use